bradcypert/sandalwood/content/blog/interfaces-in-zig.md

 { buffer + state, vtable }
 ```

-But unlike `Allocator`, the *interface* is no longer just a thin handle — it is a full object with it's own state.
+But unlike `Allocator`, the *interface* is no longer just a thin handle — it is a full object with its own state.
 There are benefits to both approaches and ultimately this distinction does matter when designing your own interfaces.

 ---